CivicActions/ssp-toolkit/docs/ssp.md

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

-##### LINCS

-The LINCS Technology Project system clocks are synchronized system-wide and provide time stamps with audit records.

 ### AU-9: Protection Of Audit Information

 ##### AWS